ginocic/How-to-build-a-homelab/README.md

 ou may want to get at least two 1-gigabit or better Ethernet network interface cards (NICs), also, not needed, but recommended, a managed switch to connect your DIY-router to create VLANs to further isolate and secure your network.
 ![network](img/pfsense2.png)

+# Software
+After you've selected your virtualization server, NAS, and firewall/router, the next step is exploring the different operating systems and software to maximize their benefits.
+While you could use a regular Linux distribution like CentOS, Debian, or Ubuntu, they usually take more time to configure and administer than the following options.

+## Virtualization software
+[**KVM**](https://www.linux-kvm.org/page/Main_Page) (Kernel-based Virtual Machine) lets you turn Linux into a hypervisor so you can run multiple virtual machines in the same box.
+The best thing is that KVM is part of Linux, and it is the go-to option for many enterprises and home users.
+If you are comfortable, you can install libvirt and virt-manager to manage your virtualization platform.

+[**Proxmox VE**](https://www.proxmox.com/en/proxmox-ve) is a robust, enterprise-grade solution and a full open source virtualization and container platform.
+It is based on Debian and uses KVM as its hypervisor and LXC for containers.
+Proxmox offers a powerful web interface, an API, and can scale out to many clustered nodes, which is helpful because you'll never know when you'll run out of capacity in your lab.

+[**oVirt (RHV)**](https://ovirt.org/) is another enterprise-grade solution that uses KVM as the hypervisor.
+Just because it's enterprise doesn't mean you can't use it at home. oVirt offers a powerful web interface and an API and can handle hundreds of nodes (if you are running that many servers, I don't want to be your neighbor!).
+The potential problem with oVirt for a home lab is that it requires a minimum set of nodes: You'll need one external storage, such as a NAS, and at least two additional virtualization nodes (you can run it just on one, but you'll run into problems in maintenance of your environment).

+## NAS software
+[**TrueNAS**](https://www.truenas.com/) (formely FreeNAS) is the most popular open source NAS distribution, and it's based on the rock-solid FreeBSD operating system.
+One of its most robust features is its use of the ZFS filesystem, which provides data-integrity checking, snapshots, replication, and multiple levels of redundancy (mirroring, striped mirrors, and striping).
+On top of that, everything is managed from the powerful and easy-to-use web interface.
+Before installing TrueNAS, check its hardware support, as it is not as wide as Linux-based distributions.

+Another popular alternative is the Linux-based [**OpenMediaVault**](https://www.openmediavault.org/).
+One of its main features is its modularity, with plugins that extend and add features.
+Among its included features are a web-based administration interface; protocols like CIFS, SFTP, NFS, iSCSI; and volume management, including software RAID, quotas, access control lists (ACLs), and share management.
+Because it is Linux-based, it has extensive hardware support.

+## Firewall/router software
+[**pfSense**](https://www.pfsense.org/) is an open source, enterprise-grade FreeBSD-based router and firewall distribution.
+It can be installed directly on a server or even inside a virtual machine (to manage your virtual or physical networks and save space).
+It has many features and can be expanded using packages.
+It is managed entirely using the web interface, although it also has command-line access.
+It has all the features you would expect from a router and firewall, like DHCP and DNS, as well as more advanced features, such as intrusion detection (IDS) and intrusion prevention (IPS) systems.
+You can create multiple networks listening on different interfaces or using VLANs, and you can create a secure VPN server with a few clicks. pfSense uses pf, a stateful packet filter that was developed for the OpenBSD operating system using a syntax similar to IPFilter.
+Many companies and organizations use pfSense.

 # Bibliography and sources